Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Theoretical background and model design

 \subsection{Governing equations and assumptions}

-We consider a steady-state two-dimensional (2D) velocity field of an electrolyte travelling through a charged nanochannel with boundaries of variable aperture.
-The coordinate system is given by $\mathbf{x} = (x,y)$.
-The 2D domain of interest, $\mathcal{B}$, is depicted in figure~\ref{fig:concept_diagram} and is bounded by top and bottom surfaces, which take on a sinusoidal character and are identified by $\partial\mathcal{B}_\mathrm{top}$ and $\partial\mathcal{B}_\mathrm{bot}$, respectively.
+We consider steady-state two-dimensional flow of an electrolyte through a charged nanochannel with variable aperture, with coordinates $\bm{x} = (x,y)$.
+The domain $\mathcal{B}$, depicted in Fig.~\ref{fig:concept_diagram}(a), is bounded by sinusoidal top and bottom walls $\partial\mathcal{B}_\mathrm{top}$ and $\partial\mathcal{B}_\mathrm{bot}$.
 We set the mean width of the channel to $W$, such that the coordinates of the boundaries are defined by

-and $L$ and $\delta W$ represent the wavelength and amplitude of the surface undulations.
+and $L$ and $\delta W$ represent the wavelength and amplitude of the boundaries' undulations.
 Throughout our study, we assume periodicity of the fields across the entry and exit of the channel (at $x=-L/2$ and $L/2$).